 Studies in Kaqchikel Grammar, pages 25–50.

-I am currently pursuing this anti-locality approach to a range of subjext extraction asymmetries, including anti-agreement effects, complementizer-trace (that-trace) effects, and Highest Subject Restrictions on resumption.
+I have subsequently developed this anti-locality approach to a range of subject extraction asymmetries, including complementizer-trace (that-trace) effects, anti-agreement effects, and Highest Subject Restrictions on optional resumption.

 “Why the null complementizer is special in complementizer-trace effects.”